Deepender25/Readme-Architect-AI/docs/development/LAYOUT_REDESIGN.md

-# AutoDoc AI - Layout Redesign Documentation
+# ReadmeArchitect - Layout Redesign Documentation

 ## Overview

-I've completely redesigned the AutoDoc AI application layout to provide a cleaner, more consistent, and user-friendly experience across all pages.
+I've completely redesigned the ReadmeArchitect application layout to provide a cleaner, more consistent, and user-friendly experience across all pages.
 The new design system focuses on modularity, consistency, and professional aesthetics.

 ## 🎨 New Design System